pewriebontal/Research-on-Cassandra/index.md

 This report explores the data model, features, advantages, limitations, and operational capabilities of Cassandra, along with a demonstration of basic CRUD operations.

-# Background and Development
+## Background and Development

-Cassandra was originally developed at Facebook to power the Inbox Search feature, which needed to handle high write throughput and provide efficient search capabilities across geographically distributed data centers.
-Launched in June 2008 for around 100 million users, Cassandra now supports over 250 million users and serves as the backend storage system for multiple services within Facebook.
+Cassandra was originally developed at Facebook by Avinash Lakshman, one of the authors of Amazon's Dynamo, and Prashant Malik to power the Facebook inbox search feature, which needed to handle high write throughput and provide efficient search capabilities across geographically distributed data centers.
+Launched in June 2008 for around 100 million users, Cassandra now serves as the backend storage system for multiple services within Facebook.
+Facebook released Cassandra as an open-source project on Google Code in July 2008.
+In March 2009, it became an Apache Incubator project, and on February 17, 2010, it graduated to a top-level project.
+Facebook developers named their database after the Trojan mythological prophet Cassandra, with classical allusions to a curse on an oracle.

 # Data Model and Features